-Management has effectively segregated cash receipts, disbursements, and general ledger maintenance responsibilities when possible or has established additional oversight and review this condition.
+Management has effectively segregated cash receipts, disbursements, and general ledger maintenance responsibilities when possible or has established additional oversight and review Procedures that are completed by either management or the Board.
+Ideal segregation of all transaction types is not possible due to limited staff.
+Management will continue to be aware of this condition.